Tororo District: Tororo Municiparity

+This county has also four parishes: Agururu A, Agururu B, Bison/Magoria and Central.

 Population

 In 1991, the national population census estimated the population of the district at 285,300.
 The 2002 national census estimated the population at 379,400, with an annual population growth rate of approximately 2.7 percent.
-In 2012, the mid-year population was estimated at 487,900.
+In 2012, the mid-year population was estimated at 487,900. in 2014 the population was 517,080 and 2024 it was 609,939.

 Economic activities

 Agriculture is the backbone of the district economy.
 Most of the district produce is consumed locally or sold in the urban areas within the district.
 Crops grown include the following: